The Causes & Cures of Yellow Leaves on Tomato Plants

 What Makes the Tomato Plant Leaves Turn Yellow?

 - Excess Moisture.
 Tomato plants need perfect soil moisture levels.
 The soil shouldn’t be too wet nor too dry—always maintain the Goldilocks level.
 Determine how much water is needed by taking your weather conditions, the soil type, and the level of mulch you use into account.
 In some places you'll need to water multiple times a day, but in others, watering just a few times a week is fine.
-For more on perfect watering techniques, I suggest checking out my article on watering tomato plants.

 - Compacted Soil.
 The first time I planted tomatoes, I planted seeds directly into the ground, skipping the nursery stage.
 This resulted in the plants turning yellow when they were around a foot tall.
 After some research, I found out that the soil wasn't aerated well enough and it was too compact.
 The plants recovered after I dug up and loosed the soil a bit, which gave them enough room to spread their roots and breathe.

-Septoria leaf spot, or Septoria lycopersici, is a fungus that looks like gray or brown spots surrounded by yellowed areas, and usually starts at the lowest leaves.
+Septoria leaf spot, or Septoria lycopersici, is a fungus that causes gray or brown spots surrounded by yellowed areas, and usually starts at the lowest leaves.
 Do what you can to reduce moisture in the area by removing affected leaves, watering the soil without wetting the leaves, and doing what you can to increase air movement to help evaporation.
 Be careful not to cross-contaminate.
 Use a fungicide.

 Bacterial wilt, aka Ralstonia solanacearum, is a soil-borne bacterium common in moist, humid, sandy soils.
 It moves quickly up from the roots to the stem.
 Remove and burn the affected plant so the bacteria doesn't spread.